Home CGS 2820C

 Login > My Products > Hosting > Manage > under Setting you will see your cPanel/FTP login and also the Password textbox.

-For this first online assignment you may choose to use your hosting company's File Manager.
+For this first required online assignment you may choose to use your hosting company's File Manager.
 GoDaddy's File Manager is shown below with screen captures.
 Other FTP Clients are also included.

 See: GoDaddy_FileManager_and_FTP_clients.pdf